 4. Bituminous Balcony Waterproofing

-Bituminous balcony waterproofing uses a tar-like material that creates a thick protective black layer.
-Workers heat the bitumen and apply it in multiple layers to build strong protection.
-This traditional waterproofing method has protected balconies for many decades successfully and reliably.
-It works excellently for balconies that face heavy rain or have serious water leakage problems.
-Bituminous waterproofing costs less than modern systems but still provides very good protection.
+Bituminous balcony waterproofing uses a tar-like material creating a thick protective layer.
+Workers apply it in multiple layers to build strong protection.
+This traditional balcony waterproofing method has worked reliably for many decades.
+It works well for balconies that face heavy rain or serious leakage.
+Bituminous balcony waterproofing costs less than modern systems.

 Uses and Benefits:

-- It creates a very thick barrier that blocks water completely and prevents all leaks.
+- It creates a very thick barrier that blocks water and prevents leaks.

-- It sticks strongly to concrete and seals even large cracks and gaps very effectively.
+- It sticks strongly to concrete and seals even large cracks.

-- It handles extreme weather including heavy tropical rain and intense heat without failing completely.
+- It handles extreme weather including heavy tropical rain and intense heat.

-- It costs much less than polyurethane or liquid membrane systems available in Singapore.
+- It costs much less than polyurethane or liquid membrane systems.

-- It lasts fifteen to twenty years when workers apply it correctly with proper care.
+- It lasts fifteen to twenty years when workers apply it correctly.

-- It works perfectly for basement-level balconies that face high moisture and dampness problems regularly.
+- It works well for basement-level balconies facing high moisture.

-- It repairs easily when damage occurs by adding new layers over the old coating.
+- It repairs easily by adding new layers over the old coating.

 A study from Scientific Reports entitled “The durability of mechanical properties of flexible waterproofing membranes used on ventilated terraces under long term exposure to high temperatures” showed that reinforced bitumen sheets performed strongly under 70 °C ageing for 12 weeks, increasing impact resistance by 36% and maintaining 20 kg puncture resistance.
 EPDM membranes saw a 25% drop in impact resistance, highlighting the durability advantage of bituminous systems.
 Another study from the International Journal for Research in Applied Science and Engineering Technology (IJRASET) showed that Bituminous membrane waterproofing effectively protects building components, including balconies, roofs, and wet areas, from water infiltration.
 Proper application prevents concrete deterioration, steel corrosion, and mould growth, ensuring long-term durability, structural integrity, and a safe, dry living environment.